Why Debris Field Ratings Matter on Spore Trap Reports

 What is a debris field rating?

-A debris field rating is the analyst’s estimate of how much non-fungal particulate is present in the sample trace on a spore trap slide.
+Also known as total particulate load, non-fungal debris, and by other similar names, a debris field rating is the analyst’s estimate of how much non-fungal particulate is present in the sample trace on a spore trap slide.

 That non-fungal material can include: